 You’ll be hard pressed to find a better spot to break into the world of long term travel.

 New Zealand is addictive.
 Trust me.
-I originally came for a 12 month working holiday, yet 18 months later, I’m still here.
+I originally came for a 12 month working holiday, yet nearly seven years later I’m still living in New Zealand.

 Be it the quality of life, the miles and miles of untouched, remote and spectacular scenery, or the laid-back no-worries outlook on life, something about New Zealand will grab you and not let you leave.

 So you’re considering a trip backpacking in New Zealand?
-Sweet as (as they say).
+Sweet as (as we say).
 While New Zealand is welcoming and easy to get around, you might have some questions about your trip here.
+Consider these:

 15 Tips for Your First Experience Backpacking in New Zealand